RetroPie/RetroPie-Docs/docs/Doom.md

 ### How to Launch Doom IWADs and Mods (PWADs) from Emulationstation using lr-prboom

-#### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS)
+#### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS) - Method 1 (savegames issue)

 Place your WADs in the doom rom folder, `/home/pi/RetroPie/roms/ports/doom`.

 Create a shell script to launch your WAD.
-For example, for The Plutonia Expriment,
+For example, for The Plutonia Experiment,

 ```
 nano /home/pi/RetroPie/roms/ports/The\ Plutonia\ Experiment.sh